 “I have never had the opportunity to actually enjoy it.
 Everyone has beautiful photographs and tales of amazing walks but no matter how often I come here I never get that experience.
 I never get to see the views and the sunlight on dramatic vistas.
 It’s a complete fairy tale.
 I don’t mind a bit of rain and disappointing weather normally, I am a very upbeat person about wet weather usually and I hate hot sun in fact.
 But this is getting silly now.
 Always the lakes.
 Always the rain.
 This place is being a w***er to me.”

-Rain and Bad Luck in the Lakes Again
+Rain on Holiday in the Lakes Again

 I got past my fury after some breakfast and began to enjoy myself.
 My point is that I know it would be great if only we could just be able to see it.
 But we have constant bad luck with the Lake District.
 We tried the same camping weekend last year and stayed in a tent but it rained hard for precisely half the time.
 A few years before we booked into a site near Keswick and they actually rang us to cancel as the site flooded.
 Thirdly, when the children were younger we had three days self-catering near Millom but spent most of one day hiding indoors with the curtains shut.
 That was thanks to a man with a gun who was rampaging around the area committing mass murder (Derek Bird).*